Engineerology is a study of engineering. Perhaps I should modify that statement and say it is my study of engineering.

 Engineering is “The profession of applying scientific principles to the design, construction, and maintenance of engines, cars, machines, etc (mechanical engineering), buildings, bridges, roads, etc (civil engineering), electrical machines and communication systems (electrical engineering), chemical plant and machinery (chemical engineering), or aircraft (aeronautical engineering).”

-A company may run like this: Sales and marketing makes a survey.
+Hypothetically, a company may run like this: Sales and marketing makes a survey.
 The survey results point to a particular product to be made.
 Managers tell the engineers to make the product so cheap that everyone can buy one.
 The manager then tells sales and marketing to convince everyone they absolutely have to have one.
 Then the manager raises the price so high that only a few can afford it.

 From the point of view of the engineer his or her management practice is like the bi-polar mental patient.
 The manager wants it made cheap so he can sell it dear.